tylerwalkerbrown/Machine-Learning-Practice/README.md

 - Ridge Regression
 - Lasso Regression

 #### Tree-based Models:
 - Gradient Boosting Regression
 - XG Boost
 - LightGBM Regressor
 - Adaboost ✔️ (3/31/23)

-#### Supervised ML

 #### Clustering
 - Gaussian Mixture Models

 # Deep Learning

 Once I complete all models listed I will then be showcasing deep learning model.
-Deep learning I have worked with in the past but these are models I will be learning about.
+Deep learning I have worked with in the past but need to conceptualize the models.

 - Convolutional Neural Networks (CNNs)
 - AlexNet